U.S. Super-Regional Championships Sponsored by Rockwell Collins

 How do Super-Regionals work?

-This process is underway in the US for the 2013-2014 season and will eventually occur globally as we gain more teams and Partners.
-Partners have the opportunity to advance teams to a Super-Regional.
 Each Super-Regional advances teams to the World Championship, using the same advancement criteria list currently in place (see Game Manual Part 1).
 Super-Regionals will be held from late February through early April, no later than three weeks before the World Championship.

 What does this mean?